Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: Consequence 1: An unsustainable trajectory

 \section{Consequence 1: An unsustainable trajectory}

 As we have shown in the sections above, focusing all of our research efforts on the pursuit of bigger models narrows the field, and scale is not an efficient solution to every problem.
-There are many interesting problems in AI that do not require scale, and many different ways of measuring performance that do not only emphasize performance.
-The singular pursuit of scale also comes with worrying consequences beyond the ML research community, which we examine below.
+There are many interesting problems in AI that do not require scale.
+The singular pursuit of scale also comes with worrying consequences, which we examine below.

 \paragraph{Efficiency can have rebound effects} As we have seen from historical data, the compute required to create and deploy SOTA AI models grows faster than the cost of compute decreases.
 And yet, if we succeed at making these technologies generally useful, deployment at massive scale would be the logical next step, making these SOTA models accessible to increasing quantities of users.
 We may hope that efficiency improvements will come to the rescue, but the recent history of AI suggests the opposite.
-It is well-known phenomenon in economics that when the efficiency of a general-use technology increases, the falling costs lead to an increased demand, resulting in an overall increase in resource usage-- this is referred to as ``Jevons Paradox"~\cite{jevons1965coal}.
+It is well-known phenomenon in economics that when the efficiency of a general-use technology increases, the falling costs lead to an increased demand, resulting in an overall increase in resource usage.
+This is referred to as ``Jevons Paradox"~\cite{jevons1965coal}.
 Indeed, the AlexNet paper, which helped launch the current bigger-is-better era of AI research, was itself introducing a profound efficiency improvement, showing that a few GPUs could compete with tens of thousands of CPUs.
 One could assume that this would make AI training ``democratically accessible'', but in fact the opposite happened, with subsequent generations of AI models using even larger quantities of GPUs and training for a longer amount of time -- with the training of the most recent generations of LLMs being measured in \emph{millions} of GPU hours.
 This counter-intuitive dynamic has been documented numerous times in energy, agriculture, transportation, and computing~ \cite{york2016understanding}, where observed trends have led to truisms such as Wirth's law, which asserts that software demands outpace hardware improvements~\cite{wirth1995plea}.